May 31, 2020

 Yes!
 Effective March 18, all staff members are working remotely and can be reached directly via email.
 Staff members will be checking voicemails left at 804-515-7950 on a daily basis.

-- The Tidewater Humanitarian Awards Dinner scheduled for March 25 will now take place on August 26.
+- The Tidewater Humanitarian Awards Dinner scheduled for March 25, 2020 took place virtually on August 26, 2020.

-- The Lynchburg Humanitarian Awards Dinner scheduled for May 28 is cancelled.
+- The Lynchburg Humanitarian Awards Dinner scheduled for May 28, 2020 was cancelled.

-- The Richmond Humanitarian Awards Dinner scheduled for October 26 will take place virtually.
+- The Richmond Humanitarian Awards Dinner scheduled for October 26, 2020 took place virtually.

-- Plans for the Peninsula Humanitarian Awards Dinner scheduled for February 25 will be confirmed by December 2020.
+- A decision about the Richmond Humanitarian Awards Dinner scheduled for October 2021 will be made by August.

 Please contact Katie Hathaway, Events & Communications Manager, with questions.